-Policy Topics and FAQs Academic Standing Satisfactory Acad emic Progress

-Evaluation Points and Measurements Evaluates students at the end of each course.
-Measures the results of the course (pass/fail) and identifies consecutive course failures. average (CC 2.0 at all ch Pace of provaries base checkpoint, must be 66 next to last period.
-See for details.
-Maximum t (MTF) requ to complete grade point GPA) must be eckpoints. gression (POP) d on but generally .67% by the payment next section ime frame ires a student e their program eeding 150% of
+Policy Topics and FAQs Academic Standing Satisfactory Academic Progress Evaluation Points and Measurements Evaluates students at the end of each course.
+Measures the results of the course (pass/fail) and identifies consecutive course failures.
+Evaluates students at the end of each payment period.
+Measures three things: • Cumulative grade point average (CGPA) must be 2.0 at all checkpoints. • Pace of progression (POP) varies based on checkpoint, but generally must be 66.67% by the next to last payment period.
+See next section for details. • Maximum time frame (MTF) requires a student to complete their program without exceeding 150% of the program's original duration.
+Evaluation Checkpoint Details - POP N/A If the student's program is less than 15 courses, all checkpoints must have a pace of progression of no less than 66.67%.

+Policy Topics and FAQs Academic Standing Satisfactory Acad demic Progress

-If the student's prothan 15 courses, a must have a pace of no less than 66 Note: These value rounded up.
-Program is 15 to II checkpoints of progression 67%. s are not
+Note: These values are not rounded up.
+Program is 15 to 19 courses:

-Payment Minimum

-Evaluation Period POP
+Payment Period Minimum POP

-Checkpoint Details - POP N/A First 60.00%
+First 60.00%

-Details FOF Second 66.67%
+Second 66.67%

 Third+ 66.67%

 Program is 20 to 24 courses:

 First 50.00%

 Second 60.00%

 Third 66.67%

 Fourth+ 66.67%

-Policy Topics and FAQs Academic Standing Satisfactory Academic Progress Program is 25 or more courses:
+Program is cour

 First 50.00%

 Second 55.00%

 Third 60.00%

 Fourth 66.67%

 Fifth+ 66.67%

 Policy Topics and FAQs Academic Standing Satisfactory Academic Progress What is included in measurements?
 All attempted courses, including voluntary repeats.
 Refresher (audit) courses are not included in academic standing considerations.
 CGPA: All successfully completed courses and any failed courses until they are repeated and successfully completed.
 POP and MTF: All successfully completed courses including transfer credits, failed courses, repeats and dropped courses unless the course was dropped-LOA, dropped-incomplete, or dropped-cancelled status.
 What happens if a student does not meet the measurement criteria?
 A student who fails a course is notified via email and is granted one free repeat.
 For any failure that follows, the student will be charged a fee.
-A student will be charged a fee.
 A student who fails two consecutive courses is placed on academic probation for the following two courses.
 If a student fails either course while on probation, he or she is suspended from school.
-A student who has been suspended loses Title IV eligibility while out of school and cannot request to re-enroll for two course lengths (this may be shortened to one course length at the discretion of the Student Services Director or designee).
-If the re-enroll request is approved, the student will return on academic probation for the first two courses and re-establish Title IV eligibility.
-If the student fails either course, he or she will be terminated from school A student who fails to meet SAP requirements at the evaluation point following a payment period is advised by the Student Affairs Advisor or designee and placed on financial aid warning (FW) for the subsequent payment period.
+A student who has been suspended loses A student who fails to meet SAP requirements at the evaluation point following a payment period is advised by the Student Affairs Advisor or designee and placed on financial aid warning (FW) for the subsequent payment period.
 The student will retain eligibility for Title IV funding while on FW status.
-Students on FW who fail to meet SAP requirements at the end of the payment period are terminated from school and lose eligibility for additional Title IV funding.
+Students on FW who fail to meet SAP requirements at the end of the payment period are terminated from school